 The Board of Directors is familiar with the Group's business and governance practices and has been briefed on their responsibilities as Directors of a listed company.

-To keep abreast with developments in corporate, financial, legal and other compliance requirements, Directors are encouraged to attend relevant training courses funded by the Company.
+To keep abreast with developments in corporate, financial, legal, industry-specific knowledge and other compliance requirements, Directors and first-time Directors are encouraged to attend relevant training courses funded by the Company.